MechanicalRock/mechanicalrock.github.io/_posts/2020-10-08-stack-set-cfn-resources.md

 ## StackSet roles and relationships

 Note that we have used the `SELF_MANAGED` value for `PermissionModel`.
 This means that we need to ensure an execution role and administration role exist with a trust relationship in place.
-Unless you specify otherwise via the parameters, it will look for roles with the name `AWSCloudFormationStackSetAdministrationRole` for administartion and `AWSCloudFormationStackSetExecutionRole` for execution [by default](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
+Unless you specify otherwise via the parameters, it will look for roles with the name `AWSCloudFormationStackSetAdministrationRole` for administration and `AWSCloudFormationStackSetExecutionRole` for execution [by default](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).

 <center><img src="/img/stacksets_perms_master_target.png" /></center>
 <br/>